Training for Everest Base Camp Trek in Nepal

-Don’t you have any idea how to prepare for the Everest Base Camp Trek?
+How to train for the Everest Base Camp Trek?

 Don’t worry, we’ve got this!
 We’ve made a list of everything we need to think about as we prepare for the trek.
 Continue reading if you want the best preparations before your trek.

 Before you do anything else, you need to prepare first yourself.
 The Everest Base Camp trek is more than a stroll in the park, especially for people with a sedentary lifestyle.
 The journey to the EBC is moderately difficult.